-Is Direct Routing available with Microsoft Teams only?
+Is direct routing available with Microsoft Teams only?

 So what does this mean for your organization?

-We’ve covered a lot of ground in this ebook and now it’s time to figure out what it means for your organization.
+We have covered a lot of ground in this ebook and now it’s time to figure out what it means for your organization.
 Of course, this largely depends on your specific situation: